sst/guide/_chapters/promoting-to-production.md

 ---
 layout: post
 title: Promoting to Production
-description: In this chapter we'll look at the process of promoting your Serverless app to production using Seed.
+description: In this chapter we'll look at the process of promoting your serverless app to production using Seed.
 We'll look at why a manual promote is recommended and how change sets can help us review our changes.
 date: 2019-10-02 00:00:00
 comments_id: promoting-to-production/1330
 ---